maximz/genetools/README.md

 ## Install

-Run `pip install --upgrade genetools[scanpy]`.
-Exclude brackets if you don't use scanpy.
+Run `pip install --upgrade 'genetools[scanpy]'`.

+Or if you don't use scanpy: `pip install --upgrade genetools`.

 ## Usage